RusaUB/bittorrent/README.md

 - **announce-list**: (Optional) A list of backup trackers.
 If the main tracker fails, clients can try others.

-- **files**: Information about the files included in the torrent — their lengths and paths.
+- **info**: A dictionary that contains detailed information about the shared file(s).
+  Inside the `info` dictionary :

   - **name**: A suggested name for the file or directory when saving.
+  - **files**: (If it is a multi-file torrent) Information about the files — their lengths and paths.
   - **piece length**: The size of each piece in bytes.
 Usually a power of two (e.g., 32KB, 256KB).
   - **pieces**: A single long sequence of SHA-1 hashes.
 Each 20-byte chunk corresponds to the expected hash of a file piece.

 **Important Concepts:**
 - The client needs to communicate with the tracker before it can find peers.
+- The actual file description and piece hashes are located inside the `info` dictionary.
-- Files are split into many small \"pieces\" for efficient sharing.
+- Files are split into many small "pieces" for efficient sharing.
 - Every piece is checked against its hash to guarantee data integrity and prevent corruption.